laginha/yard/docs/fields.md

 class Book(Resource):
     fields = ('id', 'title', 'book_genres', ('author', ('name',)) )
 </pre>

+The instance method can be callable with arguments.
+You just need to indicate the argument in front of the instance method name, within the string field

+    fields = 'method arg0 arg1'

 *Yard* deals differently with different object types returned by instance methods: